-- If further developments or resolution of these matters are not consistent with our assumptions and judgments, we may need to recognize a significant adjustment in a future period. - As we progress through certain benchmarks such as completion of the remedial investigation and feasibility study, issuance of a record of decision and remedial design, additional information will become available that may require an adjustment to our existing reserves. - The weighted average discount rates used to value our pension liabilities as of December 31, 2016 and 2015 were 3.97% and 4.10%, respectively, post-retirement liabilities were 4.04% and 4.12%, respectively.
-As of December 31, 2016, an increase/decrease in the discount rate of 50 basis points, holding all other assumptions constant, would have increased or decreased pre-tax income and the related pension and post-retirement liability by approximately \$22.9 million.
-An increase/decrease in the discount rate of 50 basis points as of December 31, 2016 would result in a change of approximately \$1.6 million in the 2017 net periodic benefit cost. - The expected long-term return on plan assets utilized as of January 1, 2016 and 2015 was 6.87%.
-An increase/decrease in our expected long-term return on plan assets of one percent would result in a change of approximately \$4.6 million to 2017 net periodic benefit cost.
+- The weighted average discount rates used to value our pension liabilities as of December 31, 2017 and 2016 were 3.62% and 3.97%, respectively, post-retirement liabilities were 3.60% and 4.04%, respectively.
+As of December 31, 2017, an increase/decrease in the discount rate of 50 basis points, holding all other assumptions constant, would have increased or decreased pre-tax income and the related pension and post-retirement liability by approximately \$23.2 million.
+An increase/decrease in the discount rate of 50 basis points as of December 31, 2017 would result in a change of approximately \$1.5 million in the 2018 net periodic benefit cost. - The expected long-term return on plan assets utilized as of January 1, 2017 and 2016 was 6.08% and 6.87%, respectively.
+An increase/decrease in our expected long-term return on plan assets of 50 basis points as of December 31, 2017, would result in a change of approximately \$2.3 million to 2018 net periodic benefit cost. - Although management believes that the estimates and judgments discussed herein are reasonable, actual results could differ, which could result in income tax expense or benefits, including those measurement period adjustments related to the TCJA that could be material.